haiyuan-yu-lab/NetFlow3D/README.md

 - `-o <output_path>`: replace `<output_path>` with a directory where the output files will be stored.
 If not specified, the output files will be stored in `./output/`.
 - `-t <threads>`: replace `<threads>` with a postive integer.
 This argument specifies the number of threads to use.
 If not specified, NetFlow3D will use 5 threads.

 We provide example input files in `./example/input/`.
-Here is an example of your command (please run the following command to see if NetFlow3D is working normally, taking about 1 miniute to finish):
+Here is an example of your command (please run the following command to see if NetFlow3D is working normally, taking ~1min):

 	python NetFlow3D.py -m example/input/mutations.maf -I test -X example/input/expressed_genes.txt -n example/input/interactome.txt -t 10